jronallo/microdata_schemaorg_example/source/_index_text.md

 This is a tutorial for learning about HTML5 Microdata and the schema.org vocabulary.
-For an example we'll implement microdata on some library's digital special collections pages.
+For an example we'll implement microdata on a few pages for a library digital special collections site.

 Follow
 the steps below to move through the tutorial and learn about features of